 If AS b is a provider of AS a, and AS c is a provider of AS b, we call c an indirect provider of a, and a an indirect customer of c.
 Indirect siblings are defined in a similar fashion.
-The import and export routing policies in Tables 1 and 2 imply that an AS will distribute the routes to direct or indirect customers/siblings to its peers and providers.
-If $e(u,v) \in \mathbf{bestR}(s,d).\mathbf{as_path}$, we say that u is the best upstream neighbor of node v for traffic from node s to destination d, and denote u as $u = \mathbf{bestU}(s,d,v)$.
-For ease of exposition, we augment the AS graph with the relationships between neighboring ASes.
-We refer to an edge from a provider to a customer AS as a provider-to-customer edge, an edge from a customer to provider as a customer-to-provider edge, and an edge connecting sibling (peering) ASes as sibling-to-sibling (peer-to-peer) edge.
-A downhill path is a sequence of edges that are either provider-to-customer or sibling-to-sibling edges, and an uphill path is a sequence of edges that are either customer-to-provider or sibling-to-sibling edges.
-Gao [18] established the following theorem about the candidate routes in a BGP routing table.
+Rules r1-r4 imply that an AS will distribute the routes to direct or indirect customers/siblings to its peers and providers.
+If $e(u, v) \in \mathbf{bestR}(s, d)$ as path, we say that u is the best upstream neighbor of node v for traffic from node s to destination d, and denote u as $u = \mathbf{best}\mathbf{U}(s, d, v)$ .
+We refer to an edge from a provider to a customer AS as a providerto-customer edge, an edge from a customer to provider as a customer-to-provider edge, and an edge connecting sibling (peering) ASes as sibling-to-sibling (peer-to-peer) edge.
+A downhill path is a sequence of edges that are either providerto-customer or sibling-to-sibling edges, and an uphill path is a sequence of edges that are either customer-to-provider or sibling-to-sibling edges.
+Gao [17] established the following theorem about the candidate routes in a BGP routing table.

-Theorem 1 (Gao [18]) If all ASes set their export policies according to r1-r4, any candidate route in a BGP routing table is either (a) an uphill path, (b) a downhill path, (c) an uphill path followed by a downhill path, (d) an uphill path followed by a peer-to-peer edge, (e) a peer-to-peer edge followed by a downhill path, or (f) an uphill path followed by a peer-to-peer edge, which is followed by a downhill path.
+Theorem 1 (Gao [17]): If all ASes set their export policies according to r1-r4, any candidate route in a BGP routing table is either (a) an uphill path, (b) a downhill path, (c) an uphill path followed by a downhill path, (d) an uphill path followed by a peer-to-peer edge, (e) a peer-to-peer edge followed by a downhill path, or (f) an uphill path followed by a peer-to-peer edge, which is followed by a downhill path.